-Can I trade in a bike (or two) that doesn’t fit me properly for one that does?
-Concern over people trying to “launder” stolen bikes has made us take on a strict policy against trades.
-You are still free to build yourself a bike that fits you by donation.
+No. Concerns over people trying to “launder” stolen bikes has made us take on a strict policy against trades.
+You are still however, free to build yourself a bike that fits you by donation.

-When can I drop off donations of bikes and bike parts?
-You can drop stuff off any time we’re open (see the Welcome page for hours), or during our ‘volunteer-only’ hours, which are Wednesdays from 6-9pm and Saturdays from 12-6.
-During the day it’s not uncommon for there to be someone working there who could accept them as well, but it’s as likely that the gate will be locked, and it’s best if donations are not left in the parking lot beside the shop, since it belongs to Mitchell’s fabrics next door.
+You can drop stuff off any time we’re open, or during our ‘volunteer-only’ hours, which are Thursdays 6:30-9pm.
+During the day it’s not uncommon for there to be someone working there who could accept them as well, but it’s just as likely that the gate will be locked, and it’s best if donations are not left in the parking lot beside the shop, since it belongs to a private owner.

-I work for a community centre/school/other organization and would like to bring a bunch of kids down to work on bikes, can I do that during the open hours?
 Unfortunately, we sometimes only have the capacity to help as few as four people at once during our open hours, so if you bring several kids down, we won’t be able to help anyone else who drops in.
 We love working with kids, but please limit the number you bring to one or two each day we’re open so that others have a chance to use the space.
-Make sure to arrive early, also, since we take people on a first-come first-served basis.
+Make sure to arrive early too, as we take people on a first-come first-served basis.

 If it’s more than a one-time thing, we probably can’t do it unless the mechanics running it are paid a living hourly wage, and even then, it depends on how busy we happen to be at the given time of year.
-Feel free to write in with a proposal.
+Feel free to write in with a proposal though.